jiangjiewei/AKDF-LQSI/README.md

 * GCT_DenseNet121 + Classification_Task = AKDF_GCT
 * SCUNet + DenseNet121 = AKDF_SCUNet
 * SCUNet+GCT_DenseNet121 = AKDF_LQSI
+# Model weights
+* The file "model/GCT-DenseNet121_model_best.pth.tar" in /AKDF-LQSI-Source contains is used for the GCT-DenseNet121 model and testing.
+* The file "model/SCUNet_model_best.pth" in /AKDF-LQSI-Source is used for the SCUNet model testing.

 The expected output: print the classification probabilities for  keratitis, other cornea abnormalities (Other), and normal cornea (Normal).